• Length: 5 days

 A sewing machine and lots of fabric will be used in this fast-paced and intense workshop designed for students who no longer need "hand-holding" and who are desirous of being far more experimental using machine-piecing techniques.

-Students will be expected to work spontaneously and intuitively with nontraditional quiltmaking techniques as they explore design exercises that promote improvisational approaches to composition without benefit of "pre-planning" and "intellectualizing."
+Students will be expected to work spontaneously and intuitively with nontraditional quilt making techniques as they explore design exercises that promote improvisational approaches to composition without benefit of "pre-planning" and "intellectualizing."
 Emphasis will be on the continuation of a stronger understanding of figure/ground composition and freeing up.

-New design exercises will be introduced each day of class and each exercise will result in a small to medium size quilt top.
-Many of the exercises will be done in solid colors, whether commercial or hand-dyed, while others will include a combination of stripes, plaids and/or graphic prints (Remember: geometric prints are easier to use in this class than florals and random prints).
-Color and the values of color, from light to dark, will be emphasized in all exercises so a great selection of fabrics must be brought to this workshop.
+As new design exercises are introduced, each exercise will result in a small to medium size quilt top.
+Many of the exercises will be done in solid colors, whether commercial or hand-dyed, while others will include a combination of stripes, plaids and/or graphic prints (Remember: geometric prints are easier to use in this class than florals and random prints). • Values of colors, from light to dark, will be emphasized in all exercises so a great selection of fabrics must be brought to this workshop.

 Students will learn to work more effectively, more efficiently from "instincts" and "intuition" so come with an open mind and no agendas, ready for growth and for risk-taking!